 Texas Advance Commitment

 We want our students to take advantage of all the opportunities UT has to offer.
-The University is committed to reduce debt and make a UT education affordable for Texans from middle- and low-income families.
+The University is committed to reducing debt and making a UT education affordable for Texans from middle- and low-income families.
 This long-term investment will help more students succeed and become the future leaders of tomorrow for our state, nation and the world.
-The Texas Advance Commitment is UT Austin’s promise to help make UT Austin a reality.
+The Texas Advance Commitment is our promise to help make a UT Austin education a reality.
 Continue reading for more information on financial eligibility for free tuition and tuition support.

 For Adjusted Gross Incomes Up to